 - Welding Arc Flash Eye Injuries.
-Injuries to the eyes are common due to excessive heat or exposure to the intense ultraviolet rays that are part of the welding process, commonly called “arc eye”
+Injuries to the eyes are common due to excessive heat or exposure to the intense ultraviolet rays that are part of the welding process, commonly called “arc eye.”

+Welding is one of the most regulated areas in several industries, including the construction industry.
+The reason for heavy regulation is because welding is an extremely dangerous occupation.
 The tremendous amount of potential risk is why the Occupational Safety and Health Administration (OSHA) has put in place so many regulations to protect welders.
 For example, welders are required to wear safety shoes and masks equipped with protective lenses designed to prevent burns and eye injuries.

 It is also necessary for welders to work in properly ventilated areas, in order to minimize the risk of inhalation of gases and particulates that are produced during the welding process.
 In addition to providing welders and their assistants with the proper personal protective equipment and the proper training, employers and others responsible for the workplace are required to inspect and assess all aspects of the worksite.